 Outbound Marketing Defined

-Marketing-Schools.org definition for Outbound Marketing is:
+Marketing-Schools.org definition of outbound marketing is:

-Outbound marketing tries to reach consumers through general media advertising as well as through in-person contact.
+Outbound marketing tries to reach consumers through general media advertising, as well as through in-person contact.
 Depending on the venue, the approach can be extremely broad (TV advertising), thoroughly personal (face-to-face meetings), or “impersonally personal” (cold-calling or blanket emails).
 Through each outbound method, sales leads are generated and then followed by internal sales representatives.

-Outbound Marketing is the more traditional approach to marketing.
+Outbound marketing is the more traditional approach to marketing.
 It’s all about actively advertising to people by bringing the information about your product to them directly.
 This type of marketing does not need a buyer’s journey by nature.

 - Paid Google Advertisements

 - Paid Facebook Advertisements

 Choosing Inbound Marketing or Outbound Marketing

 Now that we’re clear on the difference between the two let’s talk about how to decide when to use inbound marketing and when to use outbound marketing.
 Each one has its place and it can sometimes be difficult to determine which one you should use – but don’t worry, we’ve got you covered.